Disneynature: Background

 Disney had a background in making nature films prior to the creation of Disneynature; Bambi (1942) featured forest life and was a hit.
-From 1948 through 1960, the company produced the True-Life Adventures series, which won several Academy Awards and was involved in the limited release of Hugo van Lawick's Serengeti Symphony in the Netherlands in 1998.
+From 1948 through 1960, the company produced the True-Life Adventures series, which won several Academy Awards and was involved in the release of Hugo van Lawick's Serengeti Symphony in the Netherlands in 1998.
 Outside of film work, Disney parks were involved.
 Disneyland in 1955 opened the Jungle Cruise ride.
 Walt Disney World includes Disney's Animal Kingdom, which is a theme park crossed with a zoo.
 Animal Kingdom has contributed to conservation causes by nursing endangered sea turtles back to health, returning white rhinos to Africa and conducting a census of cotton-top tamarins, a monkey species native to Colombia.
 In addition, since its creation in 1995, the Disney Wildlife Conservation Fund has given over $11 million to 650 conservation projects in 110 countries.

 After a long absence from nature documentaries, Disney decided to get back into the market after the French release of March of the Penguins.
 The film was given U.S. distribution through Warner Independent Pictures in 2005.
 Made on an $8 million budget, it grossed almost 10 times its budget at the U.S. box office and won the Academy Award for Best Documentary Feature in 2006.
 Jean-Francois Camilleri, head of Buena Vista International France at the time, had the company acquire the film for the French market.
 Buena Vista International France also managed to obtain a 20% ownership stake in the French version of the film, but Buena Vista Pictures Distribution's bid to distribute the film in the U.S. ultimately failed.
 Disney CEO Bob Iger, in consideration of Disney's past efforts, felt that Penguins "should have been a Disney film worldwide".
 This was the impetus behind the creation of Disneynature.
 The film's 2007 follow-up was Arctic Tale, which only took in $1.8 million worldwide.
 Paul Baribault, Vice President of Disney Studios Marketing, led the US efforts for Disneynature from 2008 forward, overseeing all marketing, production, brand development, and conservation programmatic efforts for the label.
 He was eventually named general manager of Disneynature.